Ninja-Squad/ninja-squad.github.com/_posts/2015-07-15-what-is-new-angularjs-1.4.md

 Until now, AngularJS was offering a very limited support for internationalization (the long word i18n stands for).
-You can use some filters for date, numbers or currency, and you can manage plurials with ngPluralize, but, let's be honest, that was not nearly enough to make a real app.
+You can use some filters for date, numbers or currency, and you can manage plurals with ngPluralize, but, let's be honest, that was not nearly enough to make a real app.
 As usual, the community filled in, and two open-sources emerged above the others:

 - [angular-translate](https://github.com/angular-translate/angular-translate), which is probably the most popular